jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 *  [Torvalds doesn't care](http://arstechnica.com/business/2015/01/linus-torvalds-on-why-he-isnt-nice-i-dont-care-about-you/ "Doesn't care")
 *  [Linus' response to previous article](http://arstechnica.com/business/2015/01/linus-torvalds-responds-to-ars-about-diversity-niceness-in-open-source/ "Response")

+On September 16, 2018, Linus Torvalds issued a public apology for his past behavior and temporarily stepped down as Linux Kernel maintainer.
+You can read the apology letter on the [Kernel mailing list](https://lkml.org/lkml/2018/9/16/167 "Linus Apology").
+Some say the apology wasn't needed, some say it is too little too late.
+Others wonder if a man of Linus' age (48) can be reformed.
+Some see this as a step in the right direction and offer a chance for redemption, some would prefer him never to return.
+This opens a bigger question of what happens to the Linux Kernel if Linus never returns, who becomes the maintainer?
+Time will tell.

 ### AT&T and BSD Lawsuit

 The nascent Linux project saw a rush of growth and developer contribution from August of 1991 to February of 1992.
 But where did all these developers come from?
 At this time we need to go back to Berkeley University and check in on the BSD project, (Berkeley System Distribution).
 In the late 80s and up to the early 1990s BSD Unix development had been flourishing at Berkeley.
 Some would attribute this to great minds and an open environment, some would attribute it to lots of government funding.
 Either way the product produced began to eclipse the commercial AT&T Unix in features and quality.
 BSD began to significantly and irreconcilably differ from AT&T Unix.